-Howard Heinz, the company president, donated £20,000 (£1.2 million) to buy aircraft for the British war effort in 1939.
-He also invited his staff to send their children to America for the duration of the war at the company’s expense.
+Howard Heinz (1877 – 1941), the company president, donated £20,000 (£1.2 million) to buy aircraft for the British war effort in 1940.
+He also invited staff to send their children to America for the duration of the war at the company’s expense.

 Heinz UK was converted into a public company, Heinz Ltd, valued at over £9 million, in 1948.
 The American parent company owned 91 percent of the shares.
-That year a former munitions factory in Standish, Lancashire was acquired to produce Heinz baby food.

 It was claimed that Heinz was the best known brand name in Britain in 1957.
 By this time the British ate more baked beans per capita than the Americans.
-Heinz products in Britain were now formulated differently from the American versions, apart from Tomato Ketchup, which remained the same in every market.
+By this stage Heinz products in Britain were formulated differently from the American versions, apart from Tomato Ketchup, which remained consistent across every market.

-Demand remained high for Heinz products, and a new factory was established in Wigan in 1959.
-It was the largest food factory in the British Commonwealth, situated on a 130 acre site.
-It cost £6.5 million (£135 million) to build and employed 2,500 people.
+Demand remained high for Heinz products, and a new factory was established outside Wigan in 1959.
+Situated on a 130-acre site, it was the largest food factory in the British Commonwealth.
+It cost £6.5 million to build and employed 2,500 people.
 Two thirds of production was dedicated to soup, and one third to baked beans.

 Heinz was by far the largest producer of canned foods in Britain by 1960, and produced over one million cans of baked beans and over one million cans of soup every day.
 The company enjoyed far greater market share for its products (other than tomato ketchup) in Britain than it did in its home country.

-Tinned ravioli was launched in 1965, and spaghetti hoops were launched in 1969.
+Tinned ravioli was launched in 1965, and spaghetti hoops were introduced from 1969.

 Heinz acquired a 40 percent stake in Manor Vinegar Brewery of Burntwood, Staffordshire in 1969.
 A supplier to Heinz since 1917, it was the single largest vinegar producing facility in Britain, and produced about five million gallons a year.
 Vinegar bottling was transferred from Harlesden to Burntwood.

 Annual sales of Heinz Ltd surpassed £100 million (£1.2 billion in 2015) for the first time in 1972.
 Heinz of America acquired the eight percent of its British subsidiary that it did not already own for £7.7 million in 1977.